How Does Lack of Parenting at Home Affect Children's Grades in School?

 Poor Learning Environment

-According to the US Department of Education Family Involvement Partnership for Learning, children who watch more than 2 hours of television a day do more poorly at school than their peers who watch less television.
+Children who watch more than 2 hours of television a day do more poorly at school than their peers who watch less television, according to the U.S. Department of Education Family Involvement Partnership for Learning.
 Lack of a daily routine or a quiet, well-lit place to do homework and study may also negatively impact a child's grades and attention span at school.
 According to the organization, parents whose children do well at school play an active role in their children's television viewing habits.
-They also establish a family routine, including divding up chores and implementing certain hours of the day for homework, dinner and bed.
+They also establish a family routine, including dividing up chores and implementing certain hours of the day for homework, dinner and bed.

 Other Considerations

-There are many ways you as a parent can be more involved in your child's academic achievement.
+You can be more involved in your child's academic achievement in a variety of ways 2.
 Set high standards and goals for your child and always ask about school.
-Make sure they arrive to school on time and do not skip class.
+Make sure he arrives to school on time and does not skip class.
 Help with homework whenever you can and establish a relationship with your child's teacher or school supervisor.
-Talk to your children about what they want to be when they grow up and what it takes to get there.
+Talk to your child about what he wants to be when he grows up and what it takes to get there.
 Most importantly, provide a loving, supportive and safe environment at home that fosters healthy communication and study habits.